 While fiber cement siding is already waterproof, James Hardie recommends applying their nonwoven synthetic house wrap beneath your siding as that final line of defense if your siding should fail, and so do we.
 HardieWrapⓇ is engineered for the two of the most challenging climates in the United States; one wrap is designed for cold/wet climates with a perm rating of 25, and another specially designed for hot/humid climates with 15 perm.

-As the #1 fiber cement siding manufacturer in North America, their house wrap is equally exceptional.
-At 11 mil, HardieWrapⓇ is thicker and stronger than other products and contains a patented MicroTech coating that provides an impressive balance between water resistance and vapor permeability.
+HardieWrapⓇ is thicker and stronger than other products and contains a patented MicroTech coating that provides an impressive balance between water resistance and vapor permeability.
 It is semi-transparent, so your siding contractor can see the boards and studs behind it for easy installation.

 Although it is not as UV-resistant as other house wraps, HardieWrapⓇ is designed to go behind fiber cement siding, which provides exceptional UV protection.
 So the only exposure this wrap receives is before and during siding installation.

-rap is more expensive than some other nonwoven synthetic weather barriers, but it’s a small price to pay to protect your home.
+As a premium house wrap product, HardieWrap is more expensive than some other nonwoven synthetic weather barriers, but it’s a small price to pay to protect your home.

 Barricade® Wrap Plus is a non-perforated, non-woven polyolefin product with a semi-permeable membrane.
 Its’ breathable and microporous membrane controls air and moisture infiltration while allowing moisture vapor to escape if it makes its way inside the wall assembly.
 Barricade® Wrap Plus resists rain (bulk water penetration).